nullgemm/globuf/readme.md

    Apple does not expose an API to control magnetic window positioning, and the aforementioned hack used to provide a consistent event-loop behaviour across platforms prevents us from getting access to it normally.
+ - `macOS` Frameless windows do not receive mouse movement events |
+   In this case the window cannot be made key or main, and will not receive certain events.
+This appears to be by design and can't be fixed.

 The following issues are known and will not be fixed:
  - `Windows` The window is blurred a few pixels outside its borders |